jessetirayoh/ExecutiveInterface/README.md

 ###### modernizr.custom.js (3rd party)

 JavaScript file that contains custom code to automatically detect the availability of next-generation web technologies in user's browsers.

+---

+### Possible Setback for Future Consideration

+- Have a way possible for the Controller GUI to interact with the canvas
+- Possibly have layered canvas to indicate different positions of content just like it's shown in the Controller GUI
+- Drawing order of the GUI translated to the interface's canvas
+- randomID generator might need to be changed if it proofs to be a hindrance in future functionalities